BERTOLT BRECHT and EPIC

 Caucasian Chalk Circle

-of the characters as types rather than individuals, and their highly concentrated
+their treatment of the characters as types rather than individuals, and

-poetic language.
-Brecht's theories show the influence of all these
+their highly concentrated poetic language.
+Brecht's theories show the influence

-experiments.
-He was convinced that the theater must become a tool
+of all these experiments.
+He was convinced that the theater must become

 In 1797 Goethe and Schiller